Amazon FBA for beginners

 • Amazon has strict rules about documentation so make sure you have everything in the right format before you apply.
 It’s very important that all the names and addresses match exactly on all documents in order to pass verification.

-Once you’ve set up your account, it’s time to create your product listing in Seller Central.
+Once you’ve set up your account, it’s time to create your product listing.
 I recommend writing your product listing in a word document before you upload it to Amazon.

 Here are my top tips for what to include in each section of your product listing.
 Remember to check the character limit for each section: